zrecore/ZRECore/README.md

 * Zend Framework 1.10 or higher - See http://code.google.com/p/zend/ if you want to install it via PEAR or http://framework.zend.com if you plan to copy the Zend/ folder directly into the application library/ folder
 * PHP 5.3 or higher with the Standard PHP Library (SPL, usually included by default)
 * SQLight3 or higher (Use your package manager tool such as yast on CentOS/Red Hat or apt-get on Debian based servers.
 You will need `sqlite` and `php5-sqlite` or higher.
 Remember to restart Apache after installing.
 You can also download from http://www.sqlite.org/download.html if you don't use a package manager)
+* Doctrine 2 - The Zend Framework provides the Zend_Db_Table class, but it's not exactly what I need for this project.
+I feel the Doctrine 2 library is a much more appropriate tool for the job, thanks mainly to it's object-relational mapper.

 # Notes
 I was inspired by some of the nicer features found in Wordpress, Joomla, and a few things I did right during the ZRECommerce project.